addulac/phd/source/11_introduction.md

 ...Introductory note on networks.
 - (network what that is, where there are, why its interesting)

-In the other hand, Machine Learning is a discipline at the crossroad of applied mathematics and computer science that aims to build algorithms able to explore various kind of observable information such as texts, images or time-series for example.
+In the other hand, Machine Learning is a discipline at the crossroad of applied mathematics and computer science that aims to build algorithms able to *explore* various kind of observable information such as texts, images, time-series or networks.
-The exploration leads to the construction of an abstract view of the observable information, also called the training data, or just "the data".
+The purpose of this exploration is to shape an abstract view of the observable information, also called the training data.
 This abstract view is referred as a model and is used to accomplish some prediction tasks on unobserved or future outcomes.
-The processus of (machine) learning consists of fitting a model with the data which is generally reduced to a mathematical optimisation problem ^[Most of the time, the learning process can be cast into on optimization problem, but not always, as for MCMC techniques (\ref{sec:mcmc}) for example.] of an objective function which mesures, in some sense, how well the model explain the data.
+The processus of (machine) learning consists of fitting a model with the data which, in general, reduced to a mathematical optimisation problem ^[Most of the time, the learning process can be cast into on optimization problem, but not always, as for MCMC techniques (\ref{sec:mcmc}) for example.] of an objective function which mesures, in some sense, how well the model explain the data.

-The context of this thesis is the study of complex networks under the viewpoint of machine learning.
+The context of this thesis is the study of complex networks with a machine learning approach.
-The objectives are to understand what models are adapted for networks and why, and to propose new models that overcome current limitation to improve prediction  of real world networks.
+The objectives are to understand what models are adapted for networks and why, and to propose new models that overcome current limitation to improve prediction tasks on real world networks.